Television Playhouse

 The first presentation was The Last of My Solid Gold Watches by Tennessee Williams.
 Each episode featured actors and actresses who had not reached stardom.
 A wide variety of plays was presented on the program.
 Although short-lived, the "live play" format later became very popular during the early 1950s.

+The show was broadcast on Sundays from 8:40 to 9:10 p.m.
+Eastern Time.

-Another Television Playhouse would air in the 1950s (see Philco Television Playhouse and Goodyear Television Playhouse).
+Another Television Playhouse would air in the 1950s (see The Philco Television Playhouse and Goodyear Television Playhouse).